Pirelli Cinturato: History

-The first Cinturato tread pattern was the CA67, still made today in the sizes 165HR14, 155HR15, 165HR15, 185VR15 & 185VR16.
-Immediately recognisable as it was fitted to so many desirable cars such as the 250 GT Ferrari and Maserati 3500GT.
-It was also the tread pattern that Jaguar fitted to its XK150, series 1 E type and MK2 Saloons (Jaguar never fitted Pirelli tyres as original equipment on any model XK, E type nor Mark 2 saloons, but were only offered as aftermarket replacements) and that Aston Martin fitted to their DB2, DB3, DB4, DB5 & DB6 if a customer specified they required radial tyres.
-The Cinturato CA67 is also famously the tyre that Roger Moore had fitted to his Volvo P1800 in the series The Saint.
+The first Cinturato tread pattern was the CA67, which remains in production in sizes including 165HR14, 155HR15, 165HR15, 185VR15, and 185VR16.
+The CA67 was fitted to a range of vehicles, including the Ferrari 250 GT and Maserati 3500GT.
+Jaguar used this tread pattern on models such as the XK150, Series 1 E-Type, and Mark 2 saloons, although Pirelli tyres were not factory-fitted as original equipment on XK, E-Type, or Mark 2 models and were instead available as aftermarket replacements.
+Aston Martin offered the CA67 on models including the DB2, DB3, DB4, DB5, and DB6 when customers specified radial tyres.
+The CA67 also appeared on the Volvo P1800 driven by Roger Moore in the television series The Saint.

 In 1964 Pirelli developed a new extra large high performance tyre with a 205 section and a new tread pattern that was designated CN72 HS (HS standing for High Speed).
 This new tyre again took the world of sportscars by storm and kept the Cinturato as the tyre of choice for sports cars such as Ferrari 330 GT 2+2, Iso Grifo, Lamborghini Miura and Maserati Ghibli.
 Once again Aston Martin also offered them as a radial alternative for their DBS.

 Towards the end of 1968 the new tyre technology was low profile tyres.
 Pirelli were hot on the tail with their new CN36 which came out in 1969.
 The CN36 had a striking tread pattern and was a favourite for the likes of the Porsche 911, Ford Escort & Ford Cortina.
 1971 would see Pirelli’s introduction of another high speed (HS) tyre with their CN12 Cinturato HS.
 These tyres were rated to be able to withstand the exceptional power of the Lamborghini Miura SV, and today their 205/70VR15 Pirelli Cinturato tyre holds a W speed rating (170 mph).